Iximiel/cudaOnPlumed/ImplementationTwoGroups.md

 So here you will see some more abstract pseudo code.
 Always refer to my (evolving) [repository]() for a more accurate and performant code.

 ## Wait, and the derivatives?
-First of all let's hastily rewrite the core kernel, stripped by the declarations
+First of all let's hastily rewrite the core kernel, stripped of the declarations

 ```c++
 __global__ void getSelfCoord(